2024 University of Washington pro-Palestinian campus occupation: Timeline

 The protest began April 29 with a couple dozen protesters occupying the University of Washington Quad.
 The protest had been planned for the previous week but was delayed after criticisms emerged that the group had not originally included Palestinians, Muslims, and Arabs in planning.

 By May 3, the occupation of the Quad had grown to over 100 protesters.

 On May 7, Turning Point USA founder and right-wing activist Charlie Kirk visited campus.
 Protesters barricaded entrances and argued with Kirk's supporters.

 The protest disbanded on May 20 after university administration agreed to open a Center for Scholarship of Palestine, convene a military industrial and labor task force, and representation on a divestment committee.

 Aftermath

-On October 7, 2024, a year after the start of the war, 130 people gathered at the Sylvan Grove Theater and Columns to honor the Palestinian lives lost in the war and also to mourn the death of Ayşenur Ezgi Eygi, a UW alumna who was shot and killed by Israeli Defense Forces while protesting in the West Bank.
+On October 7, 2024, a year after the start of the war, 130 people gathered at the Sylvan Grove Theater and Columns to honor the Palestinian lives lost in the war and also to mourn the death of Ayşenur Ezgi Eygi, a UW alumna who was shot and killed by Israel Defense Forces while protesting in the West Bank.

 Following another protest on May 5, 2025, in which protesters again demanded the UW divest from Boeing, the Trump administration under Executive Order 14188 initiated a review of anti-Semitic activity on campus.

+In March 2026, the King County Prosecuting Attorney’s Office filed criminal trespass charges against 33 individuals for occupying the Interdisciplinary Engineering Building of the University on May 5, 2025.
+In response, the university stated that it continues to support free speech together, public safety and respect for campus property, while also commending the filing of charges.